 Tip #1: Switch Sizes Slowly

 Most new parents upgrade diaper size too soon.
 Why does this matter?
 Larger diapers take up more space in the packaging, so you get less diaper for your dollars.
-The best way to know if you are using the proper size is to look on the package.
+A great way to know if you are using the proper size is to look on the package.

 Most have a suggested weight chart, but many children can wear diapers a few pounds beyond their suggested weight.
-One of the best indicators is whether the diaper still fits well and does not leak.
+An indicator is whether the diaper still fits well and does not leak.
 Once a diaper starts to have leaks, it is time to go to the next larger size.

 Tip #2: Become a Coupon Clipper